fergustaylor/fergustaylor.github.io/_site/content/post/post1.md

-I then read the coordinates into sf with st\_as\_sf(), and plotted over a shape file map of Arran; over the SIMD data zones, as well as the section of coordinates contained in one data zone/
+I then read the coordinates into sf with st\_as\_sf(), and plotted over a shape file map of Arran; over the SIMD data zones, as well as the section of coordinates contained in one data zone.

 {{< img src="https://fergustaylor.github.io/Arran/Rplot11.5.png" >}}